SymfonyCasts/verify-email-bundle/README.md

  a feel for how the bundle should be used.
 It's super simple!
 Answer a couple questions, and you'll have a fully functional secure registration system with email verification.

+_If your business logic requires additonal query parameters to be used in the signed URL for email validation - please note that the `expires`, `signature`, & `token` query parameter keys are reserved for use by the Verify Email Bundle._

 ## Setting things up manually